This easy recipe for gingerbread pancakes with warm buttered apples on top takes this favorite breakfast dish to new heights of wonderfulness!

 So do keep that heat at medium and feel free to keep peeking at the undersides of them as they brown up.

-STEP 6: Flip ’em over, press down a teeny bit and cook the other side, still watching carefully.
-This recipe is going to make about 8 good sized pancakes, so you will probably need to do them in batches.
+Flip ’em over, press down a teeny bit and cook the other side, still watching carefully.
+This recipe is going to make about 8 good sized pancakes, so you might need to do them in batches.

 You can keep the already-cooked pancakes warm in a 200 degree oven – just pop them on a cookie sheet while you cook up the others.